rubberpirate/SpiritBox/README.md

 Contributions to this educational project are welcome.
 Please open an issue or submit a pull request with your improvements.

-## 🙏 Acknowledgments

-- Thanks to the RF24 library contributors
-- ESP32 community for their excellent documentation
-- Cybersecurity researchers exploring IoT vulnerabilities ethically

 ---

 *✨ Remember: With great power comes great responsibility.
 Use this knowledge ethically. ✨*